-The board is intended to be placed in a shielded chassis for low noise, but you can run it in the open if you are cautious about not setting it on a conductive surface (duh) and keep in mind that 24V is still considered a bit hazardous.
-In no case do we take it into the bathtub, etc. Remember that as a DIYer, you are responsible and are required to use common sense.
+The board is intended to be placed in a shielded chassis for low noise, although most of the impedances involved are low enough to not be very sensitive to pickup.
+You can run it in the open if you are cautious about not setting it on a conductive surface (duh) and keep in mind that 24V is still considered a bit hazardous.
+In no case do we take it into the bathtub, etc - Remember that as a DIYer, you are responsible and are expected to use common sense.